On this site:

 Registration in Austria

-Anybody who takes up residence in Austria (Austrians, EU/EEA nationals, nationals of third countries) has to register with the registration office at their place of residence within three working days.
-The registration offices are the mayors’ offices.
-This means that in cities/towns the municipal authority (“Magistrat”) is the competent authority and in all other places the municipal office (“Gemeindeamt”) is in charge of registration, cancellations of registrations and changes of registrations.
+Anyone who takes up residence in Austria (Austrians, EU/EEA nationals, nationals of non-EEA countries) has to register with the local registration office within three working days.
+In cities and towns the registration office is the municipal authority (“Magistrat”), and in all other places the registration office is the municipal office (“Gemeindeamt”).
+These offices are in charge of registration, cancellation of registration and changes of registration.
 To register you need the following documents:

 · Travel document (e.g. passport)